andybyers21/notes.ajb.app/notes/methods.md

 ---
 layout: note
 title: Methods
-parent: C#
+parent: C-Sharp
 grand_parent: Home
 ---

 # Methods

-**Methods are reusable units of work in a self contained code-block.** In C# every statement is executed within a method.
+**Methods are reusable units of work in a self contained code-block.** In C-Sharp every statement is executed within a method.
 Methods are blocks of code that carry out a single, pre-defined function.
 They can be defined inside of [[Classes]], structures and interfaces.

 [[Access Modifiers]] controls access to methods. ^[Defaults to private if not defined.]